yseulthb/yseulthb.github.io/_pages/touristic/trains.md

 ### Additional ressources
 - [Railway gazette](https://www.railwaygazette.com/) <br>
 - [Open railway map](https://www.openrailwaymap.org/) (all the railways in the world)
+- Random: To check the access to plug sockets on Spanish trains: [RENFE prestaciones](http://www.renfe.com/viajeros/nuestros_trenes/md449_prestaciones.html)

 ### National railway companies in Europe
+*be aware that in some countries, trains are not the best transportation system available and you might also want to check (local) bus companies*

 **A**lbania: [HSH](https://hsh.com.al/) <br>
 Austria (OBB, small prices): [Sparschiene](https://www.oebb.at/en/tickets-kundenkarten/oesterreich-europa/sparschiene.html) <br>